ccchang123/Discord-Bot/README.md

 **II.
 Picture Only Channel**

-more features can be see in [command](https://github.com/ccchang123/Discord-Bot/wiki/commands) and [config](https://github.com/ccchang123/Discord-Bot/wiki/config) wiki.
+more features can be seen in the [commands](https://github.com/ccchang123/Discord-Bot/wiki/commands) and [config](https://github.com/ccchang123/Discord-Bot/wiki/config) wiki.

 Setup
 ----